PainAuBrett/INF20010/Concurrency and Data Consistency/Concurrency and Data Consistency.md

 **Locking** refers to the mechanism used to control access to data by multiple transactions or processes.
 A lock ensures that only one transaction can access or modify a data item at a time, preventing concurrent access or modification by other transactions.

-However, if ywo transaction may want to update the same database at the same time, one transaction will have to wait for another to complete, and this will slow down the transaction.
+However, if two transaction may want to update the same database at the same time, one transaction will have to wait for another to complete, and this will slow down the transaction.

 ---